Last Updated: November 18, 2025

 Introduction to the Lysosomal Storage Disorders

-The term “lysosomal storage disorder” (LSD) encompasses a large family of inherited metabolic disorders that are associated with the pathological accumulation of improperly degraded metabolic byproducts within the lysosomes.
+The term “lysosomal storage disorder” (LSD; also referred to as lysosomal storage disease) encompasses a large family of inherited metabolic disorders that are associated with the pathological accumulation of improperly degraded metabolic byproducts within the lysosomes.
 The consequences of the lysosomal accumulation of undegraded substrates leads to a broad spectrum of clinical manifestations that depends, in part, on the specific substrate as well as the predominant tissue(s) of accumulation.
 The LSD are associated with a progressive manifestation of symptoms that is variable across the spectrum of LSD, and often is variable within the same characterized disease.
 The latter is the result of allelic heterogeneity, a term referring to the fact that a number of different mutations in the same gene can result in the same or very similar pathology.

 The LSD encompass the mucopolysaccharidotic (MPS) family of diseases that are associated with the abnormal lysosomal accumulation of glycosaminoglycans.
 The mucolipidoses (e.g I-cell disease; mucolipidosis II) and oligosaccharidoses (e.g. aspartylglucosaminuria) constitute another family of LSD.
 Pompe disease, which is classically defined as a glycogen storage disease (GSD2) was one of the first diseases characterized as resulting from abnormal lysosomal accumulation of substrate, in this case glycogen.
 Thus, Pompe disease is both a LSD and a GSD.
 Another family of LSD include the diseases of sphingolipid metabolism.
 The neuronal ceroid lipofuscinoses (also referred to as cerebral neurolipofuscinoses) are a group of at least 14 diseases that constitute another family of LSD.